BradHutchings/Mmojo-Server-v2/instructions/102-Project-Features.md

 ### Top Shelf Build Instructions
 The instructions (aka "documentation") should make building and packaging an LLM server approachable to even casual developers and hobbyists.
 It can be a comfortable learning experience and spread knowledge of how these systems work beyond hard-core technical people.

-Even if you're just trying to build a mostly stock llama.cpp to run locally, I hope my instructions gets you through setting up your environment to support GPUs with CUDA, Vulkan, or (soon!)
+Even if you're just trying to build a mostly stock llama.cpp to run locally, I hope my instructions get you through setting up your environment to support GPUs with CUDA, Vulkan, or (soon!)
 Metal.

 ---
 ### Actual Portable Executable (APE) files